Dear St. Francis Families and Friends,

 - 100% of our students meet and/or exceed our service hours project.

 St. Francis offers a comprehensive high school experience that is also an intensely personal one.
 Our teacher to student ratio is 12:1 with an average class size of 20.5.
 We are also proud to offer a very high level of personal, academic, and college/career counseling.
 Ms. Haydee Lemus focuses all of her counseling attention on the 9th grade and Ms. Patricia Gutierrez is the Head Counselor and focuses her attention on the 10th-12th grade students.
-This means that your student receives comprehensive support for success inside and outside of the classroom as well as the personal attention to pick appropriate majors, colleges, and scholarships.
-Last year the Class of 2018 earned $7.1 million in college academic and athletic scholarships!
-This number is unmatched by schools with 400+ in the senior class, and last year’s Class of 2018 had 60 students.
+This year we have added an extra service with professional college/career counselors, who are also current and alumni parents, are volunteering to meet with each junior and senior to facilitate the college and scholarship application process.
+This means that you and your student will receive comprehensive support for success inside and outside of the classroom as well as the personal attention to pick appropriate majors, colleges, and scholarships.
+The Class of 2019 (64 graduates) earned $5.2 million and the Class of 2018 (60 graduates) earned $7.1 million in college academic and athletic scholarships!
+This number is unmatched by schools with 2 or 3 times as many students.

 As part of our vision we continue to grow programs, services, and the student population.
 We have done this by delivering on our promise: we foster excellence in academics, athletics, arts, service, leadership, and faith development.
 As a result, we now proudly serve students from four local counties in California, two dioceses, as well as countries outside of the US – China, Brazil, and Mexico this year alone.
 It is our vision to slowly grow the local number of students attending as well as expand our services to students from outside the US.
 Being so close to Silicone Valley and the international city of San Francisco, it is our plan to mentor global citizens who demonstrate good Christian values.